Back to Sengled Guides

 Add the Strip in Sengled Home App

 Open the Sengled Home app on your phone.
 Tap the plus icon in the top right corner, then select Add Device followed by Light Strip or WiFi Device.
 The app will search for devices in pairing mode.
 Make sure your phone is connected to your 2.4GHz WiFi network.
 Enter your WiFi password when prompted.
 Wait 30-60 seconds for the connection to complete.
-You should see Device Added Successfully and the strip should appear in your device list.
+You should see Device Added Successfully and the strip should appear in the light list.

 4